Gabriel Arias-Salgado

 Known for his views related to Catholic fundamentalism, he joined the Falange during the course of the Civil War, embarking on a rapid rise in his political career.
 During the dictatorship, he played an important role in censorship, holding the positions of Vice-Secretary of Popular Education and, later, Minister of Information and Tourism.
 Likewise, he was also a solicitor in the Francoist courts and a member of the National Council of the Movement.

 Biography

 Early years

 Born in Madrid on 3 March 1904, he studied at the Colegio Nuestra Señora del Recuerdo de Chamartín.
 Subsequently, he graduated in Classical Languages and Humanities, also receiving a doctorate in philosophy and specializing in theology.

 In 1937, after the Civil War had started, he joined the rebel zone.
 A man from Catholic fundamentalism, he would later become a convinced Falangist.
 During the war he joined FET and the JONS, making a rapid political career within the incipient Franco regime.
-In August 1938, he was appointed director of the Falangist weekly Libertad de Valladolid, which under his direction began to be published on a daily basis.
+In August 1938, he was appointed director of the Falangist weekly Libertad based in Valladolid, which under his direction began to be published on a daily basis.
 At that time he also held the position of civil governor of Salamanca, as well as that of provincial head of FET and of the JONS.